evhub/minecraft-server-tools/README.md

 # minecraft-server-tools

-A bunch of utilities for easily working with and managing minecraft servers, specifically aimed at managing minecraft Forge servers with large numbers of manually-installed mods.
+A bunch of utilities for easily working with and managing Minecraft servers, specifically aimed at managing Minecraft Forge servers with large numbers of manually-installed mods.

 ## Installing mods with this package